Any views expressed by the host on this program still documented to be almost always right 99.7 percent of the time.

 I want a real conservative ahead of the party or else.

-I was harried and distracted and trying to do 20 things at once, five minutes before the program started.
+I was harried and distracted and trying to do 20 things at once five minutes before the program started.

 CPAC is not conservative.

-And so there's a satellite group that is, I guess, meeting there, or just publishing their opinion of what's going on at CPAC.
+And so there's a satellite group that is, I guess, meeting there or just publishing their opinion of what's going on at CPAC.

-And said dovetails with uh uh with your point.
+And so it dovetails with your point.

 And I'm not surprised that you'd get beat up by the hosts, but then the callers, the listeners would be sympathetic to you.

-Wall Street Journal, Washington Post, New York Times, LA Times, ABC, CBS, NBC, CNN, MSNBC, you name it, they are just back in love with Governor Christie.
+Wall Street Journal, Washington Post, New York Times, LA Times, ABC, CBS, NBC, CNN, MSNBC, you name it.

-They are singing his praises, and they are saying he knocked it out of the park, and he got much bigger standing O than Ted Cruz, and he was much more popular than Ted Cruz.
+They are singing his praises, and they are saying he knocked it out of the park, and he got much bigger standing O than Ted Cruz, and he was much more popular than Ted Cruz, and he was much more appreciated.

 He was much more listened to, and he had made much more sense than Ted Cruz, and he had the audience eating out of the palm of his hand, and he was really, really, really good.

-And it was it was amazing.
+And it was amazing.

 If you look, if you just stack headlines on top of each other, one on top of each other, ABC, CBS, NBC, ABC, MSNBC, CNN, Washington Post, New York Times.